komposable/dekorator/README.md

 decorated_user # => AdminDecorator
 ```

-You also could specify the decorator for associations:
+You can also specify the decorator for associations:

 ```ruby
 class UserDecorator < ApplicationDecorator